DJ4seasons/DJ4seasons.github.io/_pages/about.md

 ---
 permalink: /
-title: "Gateway to the Daeho Jin's Works"
+title: "I like to know the EARTH better!"
 author_profile: true
 redirect_from:
   - /about/